LeandroHaraoka/design-patterns/StructuralPatterns/Adapter/ReadMe.md

 ## Problem

 Let's see an example in which an application uses a LogLibrary to log its information and errors.
-You were asked to, in addition to log messages and errors, send all errors to a command center, that will be monitored by a team.
+This library is not meeting our needs, so we need to replace it with a new one.
+The problem is that this new library has different signatures, so we need to adapt it, so that the consumers are not affected by the replacement.

-Until now, the client service consumes the library via an interface, called ILogger, that consists of LogError e LogInfo methods.
+Until now, the client service consumes the library via an interface, called ILogger, that defines LogError e LogInfo methods.

 ![Logger Adapter Diagram 1](Images/LoggerAdapterDiagram1.png)

-So, you've decided to implement an adapter, that contains a reference to LogLibrary, the adaptee object.
-It'll also contain a reference to the CommandCenterLogger, so it can both send messages to the command center and log via the LogLibrary.

-The adapter will implement ILogger interface, so the client service can use it without being modified.
+So, you've decided to implement an adapter that contains a reference to the new library (CustomLogger), the adaptee object.
+It also implements ILogger interface, so the client service can use it without being modified.

 ![Logger Adapter Diagram 2](Images/LoggerAdapterDiagram2.png)